MileHacker Logo

 Wah Cantt's Deep Historical Roots

 Wah Cantt's history stretches back through centuries, though its modern form manifested more recently.
 The city’s name itself, "Wah," comes from a Persian word meaning "Bravo!" or "Excellent," reportedly uttered by the Mughal Emperor Jahangir upon seeing the beauty of the area's gardens and springs during his travels to Kashmir.
-These Wah Gardens, from the Emperor Akbar's reign (16th century) and further developed by Shah Jahan, form a tangible link to the Mughal era, serving as a resting place for emperors and their entourages.
-This Mughal connection bestows the city a quiet historical elegance, arranging a picturesque setting for contemplation.
+These Wah Gardens, dating back to the Emperor Akbar's reign (16th century) and further developed by Shah Jahan, form a physical link to the Mughal era, serving as a resting place for emperors and their entourages.
+This Mughal connection bestows the city a quiet historical elegance, arranging a scenic setting for contemplation.

 Taxila: Ancient Crossroads